 The Northern Ireland government has a range of responsibilities to carers.
-Many health and social care services are provided through health and social care (HSC) trusts which are ultimately accountable to the government.
+Many health and social care services are provided through Health and Social Care (HSC) Trusts which are ultimately accountable to the government.

-Your local health and social care trust can help provide support through a carer's assessment and/or care needs assessment.
-They can help you access services such as homecare, day centres, respite and residential care in the community.
+Your local Health and Social Care Trust can help provide support through carers' assessments and care needs assessments and can help you access services such as homecare, day-centres, respite and residential care in the community.

-The Department for Communities (DfC) manages most benefits through Jobs and Benefits offices.
 The Social Security Agency administers social security benefits such as Carer's Allowance.